 Genes are sequences of DNA that can be broken into functional segments.
 They also produce a biologically active product, such as a structural protein, enzyme or nucleic acid.
 By piecing together segments of existing genes in a process called molecular cloning, scientists develop genes with new properties.
-Scientists splice genes in the lab and insert the DNA into plants, animals or cell lines.
+Scientists perform gene splicing in the lab and insert the DNA into plants, animals or cell lines.

 Why Splice Genes?